Frequently asked questions

 How long are tickets valid for entry?

-Admission tickets and passes to the Eden site are valid for one year – unless they have an expiry date on them (i.e. you have bought one of our dated tickets) or are for one of our special events.
-If you donate your entry fee you can convert your admission ticket into an Annual Pass on arrival at the Ticketing desks, allowing you free entry to the site for a year.
-Please note, discounted or third party tickets may not qualify for an Annual Pass, including tickets redeemed via Tesco Clubcard vouchers.
+Admission tickets and passes to the Eden site are valid for one year – unless they have an expiry date on them, or are for one of our special events.
+If you donate your entry fee you can convert your admission ticket into an Advance Pass on arrival at the Ticketing desks, allowing you free entry to the site for a year.
+Please note, discounted or third party tickets may not qualify for an Advance Pass, including tickets redeemed via Tesco Clubcard vouchers.
 If you already have a Pass and are not sure when it expires, please contact us.

-How do I convert my entry ticket into a one-year Annual Pass?
+How do I convert my entry ticket into a one-year Advance Pass?

-I've lost my Annual Pass, can I still get in for free?
+I've lost my Advance Pass, can I still get in for free?

 Do I get a discount for visiting as a group?

 When is Eden open?

 We're open most days of the year except 25 December, when our staff get a well earned Christmas break, and for staff training, which are usually Mondays and Tuesdays throughout January and the start of February.
 See our full opening hours to plan your visit.
 Sometimes we have to close the Rainforest Biome early, to give our plants a special treatment that keeps them healthy.